mlverse/lang/README.md

 After setup, simply use `?` to trigger and display the translated documentation.
-During translation, `lang` will display its progress by showing which section of the documentation is currently translating:
+During translation, `lang` will display its progress by showing which section of the documentation is currently translating.
+During the R session, if you request the same R function’s help more than one time, then `lang` will use its cached results, which will run immediately.

 R enforces the printed name of each section, so they cannot be translated.
 This means that titles such as “Description”, “Usage” and